A bureaucrat in a dystopic society becomes an enemy of the state as he pursues the woman of his dreams.

 Sam returns to his flat to find Tuttle waiting outside.
 Spoor and Dowser are inside, wearing contamination suits amidst a tangle of hanging duct work.
 The two had retreated from Sam's apartment when Sam had asked them for the proper paperwork and have returned with the document, a 27B-6.
 They've also found the small device Tuttle had installed to bypass the duct work problem in the ventilation system.
 Sam walks out of the apartment and finds Tuttle, who switches the air couplings in Dower's and Spoor's suits for the apartment's sewage hose and gives Sam a periscope to watch them explode when their suits fill up.
 After Tuttle leaves, Sam sees Jill standing there.
 He takes Jill to his mother's home for safety and returns to his office, falsifying her records to make her appear deceased, allowing her to escape the bureaucracy.
 The two share a romantic night together before Sam is apprehended by the government at gun-point for misusing his position.

-After being read a long list of charges, Sam is taken to a cavernous smokestack and given to Jack Lint to be tortured, as he is now considered part of an assumed terrorist plot including Jill and Tuttle.
-However, before Jack can begin, Tuttle and other members of the resistance shoot Jack dead and save Sam, blowing up the Ministry building as they flee in a hail of gunfire.
+After being read a long list of charges, Sam is now considered part of an assumed terrorist plot including Jill and Tuttle.
+Sam is taken to a cavernous smokestack and given to a government agent, dressed in a doctor's coat and a baby's mask, to be tortured.
+Terrified, Sam figures out that his torturer is Jack Lint and pleads with him.
+Jack is also very frightened at the though of having to torture his friend but as he begins, Tuttle and other members of the resistance shoot Jack dead and save Sam, blowing up the Ministry building as they flee in a hail of gunfire.
 As they try to disappear into the crowds, Tuttle's disappearance is more surreal and mysterious -- littered paperwork that had been lying in the streets suddenly adheres itself to his body.
 When Jack tries to help him, Tuttle's body has disappeared inside the paper.

 The scenes become more dream-like as Sam runs to his mother at a funeral.
 The funeral is described as that of Mrs. Terrain (Barbara Hicks), a friend of his mother's who over the course of the film has suffered increasing "complications" as she has submitted to the "acid treatment" of Dr. Chapman (Jack Purvis), a rival of Dr. Jaffe and whose technique Sam's mother does not hold in high regard.
-Other than Mrs. Terrain, recently deceased due to her cosmetic surgery gone wrong, Sam's mother, thanks to Dr. Jaffe's repeated surgery, now seems as if she's in her 20s again, looking exactly like Sam's love interest Jill, and is surrounded by a flock of juvenile admirers younger than Sam himself.
-She refuses to help and, falling into Mrs. Terrain's seemingly bottomless coffin, he then continues to run from the police in streets that more and more resemble the concrete and brick walls of his nightmare daydreams.
+Sam's mother, thanks to Dr. Jaffe's repeated surgery, now seems as if she's in her 20s again, looking exactly like Jill, and is surrounded by a flock of juvenile admirers younger than Sam himself.
+She refuses to help and, falling into Mrs. Terrain's seemingly bottomless coffin, he then continues to run from the police in streets that more and more resemble the concrete and brick walls of his daydreams.

 When Sam finds himself surrounded on three sides by the police and the imaginary monsters of his nightmares, he turns to the only escape way left and climbs up a seemingly insurmountable pile of old flex-ducts such as those running the world of Brazil, and finds sanctuary in a trailer driven by Jill, whereupon the two leave the city together and settle in the countryside, free from their past lives.

 However, it is quickly revealed all of Sam's adventures since his arrest, including the happy ending, are all happening inside Sam's head.
-In front of the idyllic final scene, two faces come into view staring at the camera, that of Jack and of Mr. Helpmann (Peter Vaughan), a wheelchair-bound man who works as the Deputy Minister of the Ministry of Information... the system's highest official we see in the film.
-What they are looking at, as they now realize, is Sam having become catatonic at Jack's hands.
-Apparently the whole escape from the Ministry of Information and the scenes afterwards were all part of a dream that Sam had while being tortured.
-Seeing that Sam is too far gone to reveal any more information, Jack gives up trying to torture Sam further.
-Sam is left still sitting in his chair with a smile on his face, quietly humming "Brazil" as Jack moves Mr. Helpmann in his wheelchair out of the room.
+In front of the idyllic final scene, two faces come into view staring at the camera, that of Jack and of Mr. Helpmann (Peter Vaughan), a wheelchair-bound man who works as the Deputy Minister of the Ministry of Information, the system's highest official.
+The two men now realize that Sam has been reduced to a catatonic state at the hands of Jack and that he won't reveal any more to them.
+Jack gives up trying to torture Sam further and Sam is left still sitting in his chair with a smile on his face, quietly humming "Brazil" as Jack moves Mr. Helpmann in his wheelchair out of the room.

 (In an alternate version of the film, subtitled the "Love Conquers All" edition, Sam's dream ends with the idyllic life he's taken up with Jill in the small house in the countryside.)